Simone Boye Sørensen

 Simone Boye Sørensen (born 3 March 1992) is a Danish professional footballer who plays as a defender for Hammarby IF and the Denmark national team.

 Club career

+Denmark and USA

-Raised in Regstrup, near Holbæk, Boye began playing football with Jernløse IF.
-She has a weakness in her eardrums which causes them to perforate easily.
+Raised in Regstrup, near Holbæk, Boye began playing football with Jernløse IF at age six.
+In 2007, she decided to move to M/V- 05 by Holbæk.
+Noted for her performance, Boye was called by the Ballerup-Skovlunde, BSF, sports club where she had the opportunity to play in the Elitedivisionen, the top level of the national championship.

 In 2012, Boye attended the University of Texas at San Antonio, where she played college soccer for the UTSA Roadrunners.
 Boye later returned to her Danish club BSF after the American season.